mslinn/live_set/README.md

 ```

-Make the Live 12 set compatible with Live 11:
+Make the Live 12 set compatible with Live 11 and save as `path/to/my_set_11.als`:

 ```shell
 $ live_set -11 path/to/my_set.als